Why Conduct a Quick Marketing Audit?

 Ask yourself:

-What shows up first - your website, a directory, someone else?
+What shows up first - your website, a directory, or someone else?

 Do your listings (Google, Facebook, etc.) look up to date?